clientIO/joint/docs/src/joint/api/layout/Port.md

 #### ellipse | ellipseSpread

-Suitable for circular shapes. `ellipseSpreads` evenly spreads ports along an ellipse. `ellipse` spreads ports from the point at `startAngle` leaving gaps between ports equal to `step`.
+Suitable for circular shapes.
+The `ellipseSpreads` evenly spreads ports along an ellipse.
+The `ellipse` spreads ports from the point at `startAngle` leaving gaps between ports equal to `step`.

 ```javascript
 {